Last Update: 15 December 2016

 Traffic management is the responsibility of, and is managed by, French Authorities.

-Local Authorities advise that the road between Villers-Bretonneux and Corbie & Fouilloy will be closed between 2.00 pm on 24 April and 2.00 pm on 25 April 2015.
+Local Authorities advise that the road between Villers-Bretonneux and Corbie & Fouilloy will be closed between 2.00 pm on 24 April and 2.00 pm on 25 April 2017.

 On arrival visitors will alight their coach and walk approximately 300 metres uphill to the seating area.

 IMPORTANT NOTE: At the conclusion of the service up to 6,000 visitors, who arrived by coach over a three to four hour period, will be leaving the Australian National Memorial site at the same time.
 Visitors will make their way from the front of the Memorial to the promenade area and await pickup.
 The process will be conducted as safely and as quickly as possible but may take up to 90 minutes.
 It will be sincerely appreciated if visitors exercise patience and understanding during this time.
-Please keep this time in mind also when making travel and other arrangements.
+Please keep this time-frame in mind also when making travel and other arrangements.

 - Town Centre, Corbie

 - Railway Station, Villers-Bretonneux

 - Company STDN, Villers-Bretonneux

 Car park location maps and walking routes are available on the website.
 This information will be updated closer to the day.

 The walk to the Australian National Memorial from Corbie & Fouilloy is approximately 2 km and 3.7 km from Villers-Bretonneux taking 30-60 mins.